Azeret/galIMF/README.md

 This site always keep the newest GalIMF version and the old version used in our publications.

 We use [SemVer](http://semver.org/) for versioning.
-Only major version updates (first and second digits) will be mentioned.
+That is,

+1. the first digits stand for MAJOR update that is incompatible with the earlier version;
+2. the second digits indicate MINOR update when new features or function is added in a backwards-compatible manner;
+3. the last digits note the backwards-compatible error corrections (e.g., adding comments, change parameter names, etc.).

-See also the [GalIMF homepage](https://sites.google.com/view/galimf/home) for more information.
+See the [GalIMF homepage](https://sites.google.com/view/galimf/home) for an overlook of all the major versions, related scientific publications, and simulations demonstrations.